-Our Town is a “day-in-the-life” video scrapbook that features stories of the people, places, and happenings of the particular town as seen through your eyes as the filmmaker.
-There are no restrictions as to age or experience and no cost or compensation to participate - just enthusiasm and willingness to be part of the project.
+Our Town is a “day-in-the-life” video scrapbook that features the people, places, stories, and events of a particular Rhode Island town, as seen through the eyes of local filmmakers.
+There are no restrictions as to age or experience, and no cost or compensation to participate - just enthusiasm and willingness to be part of the project.

-Community members - residents, business owners, school teachers and students, and town officials, as well as other interested parties in the vicinity - are invited to attend a volunteer planning meeting to learn about Our Town.
-The meeting takes place before filming begins and anyone interested in the production is invited to attend.
+Community members - residents, business owners, school teachers, students, town officials, and other interested parties - are invited to attend a planning meeting to learn more about the Our Town project.
+The meeting takes place before filming begins.

-There is no compensation to the videographers involved for time or materials - filming and other participation in the project is strictly voluntary.
+There is no compensation for videographers involved - filming and other participation in the project is strictly voluntary.

 After Filming: Interview Day

 Videographers deliver footage and shooting logs to Rhode Island PBS on “interview day,” which is scheduled for the end of the filming period.
-A brief on-camera interview will also take place, during which the filmmaker describes what he or she filmed and why, putting the story into context.
+A brief on-camera interview will also take place, during which the filmmaker can describe what he or she filmed and why, putting the story into context.

 Creating the story and editing together of all videographers' footage is done by a Rhode Island PBS producer and editor.